6 Important Things to Know About Writing Your Dissertation

 When examiners read your work, they expect that all or most of it will be your own words.
 Only include quotes from experts in your field if they truly enrich the narrative or help you explore your research findings.
 When you do need to quote an expert, use proper formatting.

 The College of Doctoral Studies at Grand Canyon University offers flexible learning opportunities for active professionals who wish to pursue career advancement.
 Doctoral programs in healthcare, psychology and business are available via convenient online and evening courses.
 All students at GCU have access to extensive support services designed to encourage success, such as the Center for Innovation in Research and Teaching (CIRT).
-To learn more about the programs offered by the College of Doctoral Studies, visit our website or click on the Request Info button on this page.
+To learn more about the programs offered by the College of Doctoral Studies, such as the DBA in Management, click on the Request Info button on this page.